songhn233/Simple-Interpreter-Typescript/README.md

 ## Scripts

-This Project use [velociraptor](https://github.com/jurassiscripts/velociraptor) to manage scripts for Deno.
+This project uses [velociraptor](https://github.com/jurassiscripts/velociraptor) to manage scripts for Deno.

 You can run `vr test` or `vr lint` to use these scripts.